 During the 52-week period ended 23 April 2020, the Center Parcs villages were closed from 20 March 2020 to the end of the period due to the COVID-19 pandemic.
-In order to facilitate comparability to the 52-week period ended 25 April 2019 and the 53-week period ended 26 April 2018, certain financial and operational information is presented as of and for the 52-week period ended 27 February 2020, representing the last full period (period eleven) when all villages were open and operational.
+In addition, in the 36-week period ended 31 December 2020, all five of the Center Parcs villages were closed from the beginning of the period to 13 July 2020, 5 November 2020 to 4 December 2020 and 21 December 2020 to the end of the period and were only open with capacity restrictions for the remaining periods and were also subject to localised closures as a result of the tier restrictions, such as the closure of Sherwood Village from 30 October 2020 and the closure of Woburn Village from 18 December 2020 due to the COVID-19 pandemic.
+In order to facilitate comparability to the 52-week period ended 25 April 2019 and the 53-week period ended 26 April 2018, certain financial and operational information is presented as of and for the 52-week period ended 27 February 2020, representing the last full period (period eleven) when all villages were open and operational without COVID-19 restrictions.
 In addition, certain comparative figures are also presented as of and for the 52-week period ended 28 February 2019.
 The financial information for the 52-week periods ended 27 February 2020 and 28 February 2019 has been extracted from management accounts.
-Moreover, as certain year-end procedures were not performed in preparing the financial information for the 52-week periods ended 27 February 2020 and 28 February 2019, they may not represent the same financial information that would have resulted if Center Parcs had produced year-end financial statements for the 52-week periods ended 27 February 2020 and 28 February 2019, respectively.
-This financial information has not been prepared in accordance with IAS 34 Interim Financial Reporting and has not been audited or reviewed.
+The financial information for the 52-week periods ended 27 February 2020 and 28 February 2019 has been prepared in accordance with IFRS with the exception of certain year-end procedures that were not performed in preparing the financial information for the 52-week periods ended 27 February 2020 and 28 February 2019, and as such they may not represent the same financial information that would have resulted if Center Parcs had produced year-end financial statements for the 52-week periods ended 27 February 2020 and 28 February 2019, respectively.
+The financial information for the 52-week periods ended 27 February 2020 and 28 February 2019 has not been audited or reviewed.
 See "Presentation of Financial Information."